RichardBradley/liquibase.github.com/tutorial-using-oracle.md

 ### Install LiquiBase ###
 Install LiquiBase following the instructions.

-Add the directory containing the ''liquibase.bat'' file to your PATH. [[http://redmondlab.net|Redmond Path]] is a handy tool to edit your path; much easier than the standard facility in Windows.
+Add the directory containing the ''liquibase.bat'' file to your PATH.
+[Redmond Path](http://redmondlab.net) is a handy tool to edit your path; much easier than the standard facility in Windows.

 Test the installation by opening a DOS box in the ''D:\projects\lbdemo\trunk'' directory and entering the following command:
 <code>liquibase --version</code>